top of page

 Future farming policy must listen to farmers rather than being led by the demands of the supermarkets and agri-giants.

+One of the biggest threats to our existence on this planet is the crisis in our global and national food systems.
 As we work towards a just and sustainable food system, we need to consider justice from all angles - and that includes farmers.
 Currently, vegans and farmers never speak constructively and that holds us back from making change.
 No progress can be made without our farmers - we need them and their knowledge to provide our food.

 The future is bleak for many British farmers.
 The departure of the UK from the European Union, and subsequently the Common Agricultural Policy, has seen the subsidies that farmers rely on to make a living phased out.
-The financial situation deteriorated further last year as prices for grain and fertiliser rose sharply at the outbreak of war in the Ukraine and we saw the residual impacts of Coronavirus pandemic continue.
+The financial situation deteriorated further in 2022 as prices for grain and fertiliser rose sharply at the outbreak of war in the Ukraine and we saw the residual impacts of Coronavirus pandemic continue.

 On a political and cultural level, farmers feel attacked by government policies that favour cheap, imported food over home production and a society underpays and undervalues them.
 It is no wonder that farmer suicide rates are three times the national average and the mental health of the farming community has become a serious concern for farming charities.